bvsrini/GettingAndCleaningData/README.md

 # Read me file  for Getting and Cleaning Data  project
 The read me explains how the 5 steps were achieved and the code to create them.
+It is assumed that the data set is located in the "UCI HAR Dataset" directory after the data set is extracted.
 The order of the steps is not necessarily the same as requested by the project because when creating the code, it was better to follow the sequence given in the detailed steps for performance reason.
 As an example, it was better to remove the unwanted columns before the entire data set is collated.

 #### Project Step 1: Merges the training and the test sets to create one data set.
 	 This step of the project is achieved  from the following detailed steps 1 through 13 (b).